Our Technology : From Gas to Plastic

 Every day, plants pull carbon out of the air we breathe and use it to make useful materials, like leaves and branches.

-Inspired by carbon-capturing processes found in nature, Newlight has developed, patented, and commercialized a disruptive carbon capture technology that uses air and greenhouse gas as a resource to produce a plastic material called AirCarbon: a material that can match the performance of oil-based plastics and significantly out-compete on price.
+Inspired by these carbon-capturing processes found in nature, Newlight has developed, patented, and commercialized a carbon capture technology that uses greenhouse gas emissions as a resource to produce a plastic material called AirCarbon: a material that can match the performance of oil-based plastics and significantly out-compete on price.

 The AirCarbon production process begins with concentrated carbon emissions that would otherwise become a part of the air, including air-bound carbon like methane and carbon dioxide generated from farms, water treatment plants, landfills, and energy facilities.

 Due to the high heat-trapping potential of methane compared to carbon dioxide, the company's primary focus is on sequestering methane-based greenhouse gases, which have over 20 times the heat-trapping impact of carbon dioxide (to match the environmental impact of one methane emissions capture plant, 20 carbon dioxide plants would be needed).
 Newlight is now using the company's patented, award-winning greenhouse gas-to-plastic bioconversion technology to convert methane-containing greenhouse gas emissions that would otherwise become part of the air we breathe into plastic.

 First, those concentrated carbon emissions are captured, combined with air, and inserted into Newlight's polymerization system.

 Once inside, the air/greenhouse gas stream is contacted with Newlight's biocatalyst--the breakthrough engine behind AirCarbon production process, operating at nearly an order of magnitude higher yield than previous greenhouse gas-to-polymer biocatalysts.